Updated July 13th, 2019.

 Text expansions might not work in some applications, and especially not in password boxes on web pages.
 They’ll work in the Apple apps– Mail, Messages, Pages, Safari, Contacts, Calendar, and more– and remember, they’ll sync over to your iPhone where they will work just about everywhere.)

-Here’s how you make a text replacement on an iPhone.
+How to add a text replacement on an iPhone.

+Want to create text replacements from your iPhone?
 Go to Settings, then General, then Keyboard, then Text Replacement.
 Tap the “+” at the upper right.
 It’s a little bit confusing but you put the expanded version in the (upper) “Phrase” box.
 The shortcut goes in the “Shortcut” box.
 That’s not confusing at all.
 Tap the “Save” button when you’re done.

 Here I’m making a text replacement that types “Soopah!” when I type “sp.”